Google Earth for Genealogy, Part 2: Adding Historical Maps & Data

 When combined with an ancestor’s historical address, this method will help you recreate the landscape of their lives in a very satisfying and informative way.
 The above image shows a location found in my own family history, along with the location of a potential religious congregation this family was a part of.
 Adding a topographic map to Google Earth will help me assess the probability this family attended this church, or others in the area (off-screen in this particular screen capture).

-Use Google Earth to bring your ancestor’s urban neighborhood to life
+Bring your ancestor’s urban neighborhood to life

 Topographic maps tend to be most useful for rural locations - but what about our ancestors that lived in urban environments?